utsavkarkee/photosync/docs/docs/install/truenas.md

 # TrueNAS SCALE [Community]

 :::note
-This is a community contribution and not officially supported by the Immich team, but included here for convenience.
+This is a community contribution and not officially supported by the  Photosync  team, but included here for convenience.

 **Please report issues to the corresponding [Github Repository](https://github.com/truenas/charts/tree/master/community/immich).**
 :::